Chevrolet Series D: Details

-It is capable of producing 36 hp at 2700 rpm.
+The engine is capable of producing 36 hp at 2700 rpm.
 This was Chevrolet's first V8 and one of the first overhead-valve V8 engines.
-Chevrolet would not produce another V8 until the debut of the Generation I small-block in 1955.
+(Chevrolet would not produce another V8 until the debut of the Generation I small-block in 1955.)
 This design had a partially exposed valvetrain (pushrods and lifters were visible) with a nickel-plated rocker cover, an aluminum water-cooled intake manifold.
 The starter is in the valley of the block, as well as the gear driven generator with the fan clutch coming off of it.
 The gear driven generator runs the distributor as well.
 The belt in the front drove only the water pump.
 It had a 50 lb flywheel and a counterbalanced crankshaft.
 Bore and stroke was 3.375x4 in with three main bearings, solid valve lifters and a Zenith double-jet carburetor.

-The existence of the Chevrolet V8 which used overhead valves coincides with the Cadillac Type 51 flathead V8 and the Oldsmobile Light Eight flathead that were also sold at the same time, while the Chevrolet Series 490 and Series FA used an overhead valve four-cylinder engine.
-GM companion division Buick offered both the Buick Four and the Buick Six that exclusively used overhead valves in an inline engine configuration.